-A prepayment penalty, also known as a “prepay”, is an agreement between a borrower and a bank or mortgage lender that regulates what the borrower is allowed to pay off and when.
+A prepayment penalty, also known as a “prepay” in the industry, is an agreement between a borrower and a bank or mortgage lender that regulates what the borrower is allowed to pay off and when.

 If you sell your home, that is one way to paying off the loan in full.
 And if you refinance the loan, you effectively pay off the mortgage as well by replacing it with a shiny new one.

-That said, it is important to note that there are two types of prepay penalties.
+That being said, it is important to note that there are two types of prepay penalties.
 These include “soft prepayment penalties” and “hard prepayment penalties.”

 A hard prepayment penalty, on the other hand, sticks the borrower with a penalty if they sell their home OR refinance their mortgage.

 How much does a prepayment penalty cost?

-It can vary, but in our example it is 80% because the lender allows the borrower to pay off 20% per year, so the penalty only hits the borrower for 80%.
+It can vary, but in our example it is 80% because the lender allows the borrower to pay off 20% of the loan balance each year, so the penalty only hits the borrower for 80%.